webhintio/hint/docs/contributor-guide/connectors/index.md

 This is the [list of events supported by `sonar`](./events.md).
 For a connector to be considered "full", it needs to send all these events.
-Additionally it needs to pass all the [commont tests](#how-to-test-a-full-connector).
+Additionally it needs to pass all the [common tests](#how-to-test-a-full-connector).

 ## Develop a "full" connector